Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **(a) via the GUI**

+1. Download the files from the Articluate folder.

-1. Run Articulate.py.
+2. Run Articulate.py.
 The other python file in the folder, Articulations.py, is required to run the program and should be left untouched.

 2. Input parameters through a series of pop-up boxes labelled tk through tk#7.